-Below are the most commonly used methods used to fix high alkalinity in fish tank water.
+Below are the most commonly used methods to fix high alkalinity in fish tank water.

 There are several natural methods to lower alkalinity in a fish tank, such as: